apache/gobblin/gobblin-docs/data-management/Gobblin-Retention.md

 }
 </pre>

+### Examples
+Browse the [gobblin-data-management/config-example](/gobblin-data-management/config-example) directory to see example configuration.

 ## Supported Retention Configurations
 Below is a list of ready to use supported retention configurations.
 But users can always implement their own ```DatasetFinder```,```VersionFinder``` and ```VersionSelectionPolicy``` and plug it in.